smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 week (from weeks 2--9 inclusive) through [GitLab](https://gitlab.cecs.anu.edu.au/laptop-ensemble/2021/2021-av-diary-submissions).

-If you're familiar with git/GitLab, then you can do this however you like---as long as the video & reflection document is pushed to GitLab before the submission time.
+If you're familiar with git & GitLab, then you can do this however you like---as long as the video & reflection document is pushed to GitLab before the submission time.